|

 users.
 The manual is supplied in PDF form on the installation disk supplied with

-you cannot find the answer to your question in the manual and you have taken out software
+If you cannot find the answer to your question in the manual and you have an official

-Q3: Why are occupants sometimes observed to pass through each other during VR
+Q5: Why are occupants sometimes observed to pass through each other during VR playback?

 A: This is because the current version of vrEXODUS does not have the ability to